dlblr/Slack-Code-of-Conduct/README.md

 - age
 - religion

-As someone who is part of this Slack, you agree that:
+As someone who is part of this DLBLR Slack, you agree that:

 * We are collectively and individually committed to safety and inclusivity.
 * We have zero tolerance for abuse, harassment, or discrimination.